greg-cheng/kanata/README.md

 # Asteroid
-This is an orginal recreation of the game "Asteroids" released by Atari in 1979.
+This is an original recreation of the game "Asteroids" released by Atari in 1979.